knative/docs/serving/samples/source-to-url-go/README.md

     - name: basic-user-pass
    ```

-1. After you have created the manifest file, apply it to your cluster with `kubectl`:
+1. After you have created the manifest files, apply them to your cluster with `kubectl`:

    ```shell
    $ kubectl apply -f docker-secret.yaml